JoachimC/smart-pool/README.md

   * liquid drops
   * electronic ORP sensors (don't strictly measure chlorine but measure the oxidation potential of the water.
 Chlorine is an oxidising agent.)

-Stabliser - Cyanuric Acid - is often used to help chlorine last between doses.
-It binds to some of the chlorine and releases as the free chlorine is used up.

 #### pH
 Keeps the water pleasant for body contact - eyes, skin etc.